oroinc/platform/src/Oro/Bundle/UIBundle/Resources/doc/reference/client-side/css-variables.md

 # CSS Variable Parser

-The CSS variable parser reads the current style file and collects the variables in `:root`.
+The CSS variable parser reads the current style file and collects all global css variables from `:root`.

-The module returns a promise to which you can connect using the `onReady` method call passing the callback function to the arguments.
+The module returns a promise which you can connect using the `onReady` method call passing the callback function to the arguments.

-You can also listen to the event of a mediator `css:variables:fetched`
+You can also listen the event via mediator `css:variables:fetched`

 Usage examples: